Mamba (website): Features

 The site is more image-orientated than CIS leading social networking sites Vkontakte and Odnoklassniki, to which it has been compared.
 For free, the user is able to create a profile with unlimited photo upload, instant messaging service, photo-rating and an interactive diary.
 Paid VIP status gives access to extra features.

+Funding

+70% of the company is held by the investment company Finam, the other 30% belongs to Digital Sky Technologies (DST) (Mail.ru Group).